Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 #### Project setup

-In order to configure the custom T-Engine to be built as a Spring Boot application in a Docker image, we need to add some configuration.
+In order to configure a custom T-Engine to be built as a Spring Boot application in a Docker image, we need to add some configuration.
 The quickest way to get started is to clone the example T-Engine from